 Faulkner once said, "The past is never dead.
 It's not even past."

-Over the last year, there's been a lot of chatter on the web and in the media about what's been coined "The Great Resignation".
+Over the last year, there's been a lot of chatter on the web and in the media about, what's been coined, "The Great Resignation".
 Workers appear to be quitting their jobs in droves, keeping businesses scrambling with skeleton staff in addition to pandemic-related absences and lockdowns.
-Instead of company billboards advertising deals and specials, every fast food joint and many other establishments in and around town have been sporting the same message for months now: HIRING . . .
+Instead of company billboards advertising deals and specials, every fast food joint and many other establishments in and around town have been sporting the same message for months: HIRING . . .
 NOW!

 With desperate employers offering lavish bonuses and perks to reel in potential hires, you'd think this opportune situation would be any job hunter's dream, yet the inconvenient truth is that there's more to this issue than meets the eye and businesses should have seen this coming from a mile away instead of crying foul after the fact.
 (Toronto Star/The Great Resignation)

-So what's really going on out there if it's not a new wave of slacker culture?
+So what is really going on out there if it's not a new wave of slacker culture?